gensecaihq/react2shell-scanner/README.md

 >
 > **Use at your own risk and responsibility.** Always verify findings manually and follow your organization's security policies.
 If you discover any issues, bugs, or have suggestions, please [contribute back](CONTRIBUTING.md) to help improve the project for everyone.

+> **🤝 CONTRIBUTORS WANTED**
+>
+> This project is **actively looking for testers and contributors**!
+Whether you want to report bugs, suggest features, improve documentation, or submit code - all contributions are welcome.
+Check out our [Contributing Guide](CONTRIBUTING.md) to get started.

 ## Quick Start

 ### 1. Instant Scan (No Installation)